 - How will this affect my relationship with God?

 - How will this affect my testimony about Jesus?

 We need to remember that our spiritual life IS our life—and that we are not our own.
 We need eyes to see the spiritual implications of our choices to help us in making the right decision.

 Lot’s failure teaches us that before we pay a penny for sin, we should consider the real price of a divided heart.

 And where we have compromised, we should immediately run to the forgiving arms of our Lord Jesus—and not look back.

 Question: What helps you in making the right decision?
-You can leave a comment by clicking here.
+To leave a comment, just click here.
 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.
 After going places with God, you’ll never be the same.

 • These 90 devotional readings, each based on a specific place in the lands of the Bible, will help you apply the truths of God’s Word to your daily journey of faith.